Wyandotte Nation: 20th century

-Wendat Confederacy
+21st century

 In August 1999, the Wyandotte Nation joined the contemporary Wendat Confederacy, together with the Wyandot Nation of Kansas, the Huron-Wendat Nation of Wendake (Quebec), and the Wyandot of Anderdon Nation in Michigan.
 The tribes pledged to provide mutual aid to each other in a spirit of peace, kinship, and unity.

-This followed an important meeting of Huronia reconciliation in Midland, Ontario, Canada, attended by representatives of the Iroquois Confederacy, Wyandotte nations, British, French, Dutch, Anglican Church, and Catholic Jesuit brothers.
+This followed an important meeting of Huronia reconciliation in Midland, Ontario, Canada, attended by representatives of the Haudenosaunee Confederacy, Wyandotte nations, British, French, Dutch, Anglican Church, and Catholic Jesuit brothers.
 The weekend of events was organized by the Huronia Reconciliation Committee.